 1987: It is early January and cold.
 Some thirty years have passed since Ralph Harris - now Lord Harris of High Cross - left Scotland.
-Today, sitting in the offices of the IEA in London - so close you could hit a cricket ball through Parliament's windows - he reviews the list of 250 major corporations that support its work; it has a budget approaching \$1 million1 and a staff of a dozen.
+Today, sitting in the offices of the IEA in London - so close you could hit a cricket ball through Parliament's windows - he reviews the list of 250 major corporations that support its work; it has a budget approaching \$1 million and a staff of a dozen.
 For the past decade, its ideas have clearly been in the ascendancy.
-Some commentators have gone so far as to call the IEA's cramped offices the home of the new orthodoxy.